 How Will Accommodations Work Online?

-We appreciate your flexibility during this novel and challenging time, and recognize that this may be the first time some of you are participating in online courses.
+We appreciate your flexibility during this novel and challenging time.
 We have developed information below about how some of the most commonly used accommodations may work in an online environment.
 This is not meant to be an exhaustive list and we encourage you to contact your ODS Coordinator if you have any questions.
 The best way to reach your coordinator right now is through email and then, if needed, you can set up a phone call or video meeting.

 Letters of Accommodations

-It is important to submit your Letter of Accommodations to your professor as soon as possible If you need to request new letters, you can do that through our website at: https://webapps.rutgers.edu/student-ods/Forms/LOA
+It is important to submit your Letter of Accommodations (LOA) to your professor as soon as possible.
+You can request a LOA through our website at: https://webapps.rutgers.edu/student-ods/Forms/LOA

 Please remember that in order to actually receive certain accommodations, you will need to submit request forms (such as for exams or note taking) to ensure the accommodations are implemented.